uasal/uasal_development_guide/source/code_storage.rst

 - Details regarding the environment in which it was run.
 This could be showing the key installed package/repository versions from within a notebook, by supplying the details of a conda environment, or by providing a manual write-up.
 - The code to run the analysis (e.g. a python script, jupyter notebook)
 - A report of the final results, including any limitations, or impact to requirements/budgets etc.
-   - If including a figure, high-resolution versions that support transparancy (e.g. PNG) are preferred.
+   - If including a figure, high-resolution versions that support transparency (e.g. PNG) are preferred.

 Areas of analyses storage are as follows: